- Is an internship abroad right for you?

-What you’ll get from an internship:
+What will you get from an international internship?

 - Practical, hands-on experience

-- An enhanced resume or CV
+- Enhanced resume or CV

 - Networking opportunities